eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository.md

 The ElasticsearchStore is experimental and future releases may be incompatible with the current version.
 Write-ahead-logging is not supported.
 This means that a write operation can appear to have partially succeeded if the ElasticsearchStore looses its connection to Elasticsearch during a commit.

+Note that, while RDF4J is licensed under the EDL, several ElasticSearch dependencies are licensed under the Elastic License or the SSPL, which may have implications for some projects.
+Please consult the ElasticSearch website and [license FAQ](https://www.elastic.co/licensing/elastic-license/faq) for more information.

 Transaction isolation is not as strong as for the other stores.
 The highest supported level is READ_COMMITTED, and even this level is only guaranteed when all other transactions also use READ_COMMITTED.